SilentGopherLnx/FileMoverGui/README.md

 # Status:
 App is under development and not versionized

-**Not all functions are implemented and realised as planned!**
+**Not all functions are implemented and realised as planned!** such as:
+- detail information for compare existing files when ask for repace
+- writing files to temporary name (half-copied files will not be looked as "ok")
+- corect speed and time left calculation

 License type is GPL3

 # Platform:
-Only Linux.
-Tested only on amd64 on Cinnamon desktop.
+**Only Linux!** Tested only on amd64 on Cinnamon desktop of Linux Mint.

 Windows support is NOT planned